Some folks had good news about gold over the past few weeks, and some had bad news.

 Daniel never spoke again, never saw his home again, and six years later, has not left institutionalized medical care.

 His two grown daughters were unprepared to handle his affairs.
 They had no idea what he owned, or even where to find his vital records.
 In addition to dealing with the burdens of their dad's illness, they spent months plowing through mountains of papers and belongings.

 They found no computer passwords, no Last Will, no diaries or journals.

 Had it not been for monthly statements and bills arriving in the mail, they would not have known who held his mortgage, or where his IRAs were located.
-They found few clues showing where his personal valuables were hidden.
+They found a few clues showing where his valuables were hidden.
 Daniel sometimes spoke of gold and silver as a hedge against uncertainty.
-If Daniel owned any gold or silver, or kept cash at home, it was never found.
+If Daniel owned any gold or silver or kept cash at home, it was never found.

 The stress ruined his unprepared daughters.
 Overwhelmed with bewilderment, one threw up her hands, married, and moved away.
 The other upended her life to care for her dad, leaving college to find a job in a rotten economy.
 The sisters, close all their lives, rarely speak today.

-You've accumulated wealth for your own retirement, for a rainy day, or to bequeath to your children and grandchildren.
+You've accumulated wealth for your retirement, for a rainy day, or to bequeath to your children and grandchildren.
 Daniel's true story importantly warns us it's smart and necessary to have written records leaving clear instructions for all matters great and small.
 Your plans and hopes simply won't work out, unless you take a few more steps to make them happen.
 And along the way, you will leave your family, friends, and heirs with the gift of peace of mind.